 If you need a super long or deep pool, concrete is your best option.
 It costs more for each square foot, of course, but you can design your pool to look as dramatic as you like.
 You also have more freedom to design it to suit your specific needs.

 Fiberglass pools and concrete pools can be equally gorgeous, but concrete pools are almost unlimited in their size and shape options.
 Winner: Concrete

 We manufacture the fiberglass pool shell off site.

 After we transport the pool to your backyard, it’s in the ground and ready for swimming in about 2 days.
 The patio and decking will take another week or two.
 From beginning to end, the process usually takes 3–5 weeks.

-It takes 3-6 months to construct a concrete pool.
+It takes 3–6 months to construct a concrete pool, which is typically done using the gunite process.
 That is a long time for you to want to cry every time you look at your torn-up backyard.

 You only see the installation part of the fiberglass pool process, not the messy manufacturing, and that installation takes weeks instead of months.
 Winner: Fiberglass